 Cash flow management is crucial for any business.
 You need to know exactly how much money is coming in and how much is going out.
 A business bank account can help.
-But it’s not just a good idea.
-If you’re registered as a partnership or a corporation, you’re required to have a separate bank account for company finances.
-If you’re a sole proprietor, it’s not required but still recommended to help you track your expenses.
+But it’s not just a good idea: if you’re registered as a proprietary limited company, private proprietary company or corporation, you’re required to have a separate bank account for company finances.
+If you’re a sole trader, it’s not required but still recommended to help you track your income and expenses accurately.

-A business bank account makes it easy to keep track of business expenses.
-And it can help you take full advantage of tax deductions and credits available to small business owners.
+A business bank account makes it easy to keep track of business expenses, and it can help you take full advantage of the tax deductions and credits available to small business owners.
 It’s a simple, low-cost investment that comes with a plethora of perks and protections for businesses.
-Among them, it separates your business and personal transactions, which may help protect your personal assets.
+Among them, it separates your business and personal transactions, protecting your personal assets.

 Let’s take a look at some of the biggest benefits of a business bank account.

-2. They can help you track expenses more efficiently
+- They can help you track expenses more efficiently.

 Accounting is easier when you have a clear spending trail.
-A separate business bank account keeps your accounts and finances organized.
-So it’s easy to pull financial reports, prepare taxes, and generate accurate financial statements.
+A separate business bank account keeps your accounts and finances organised so it’s easy to pull financial reports, prepare taxes and generate accurate financial statements.

-4. They can help you secure small business loans
+- They can help you secure small business loans.

 When the time is right, you can open a business credit card attached to your business bank account.
 A business line of credit is a secure low-interest small business loan.